It’s time to put an end to the idea that eating a vegetarian, vegan, or plant-based diet and being a strong, fit athlete are mutually exclusive.

 Eating that way is great.
 But it’s tough.
 Lots of strange ingredients, low-temperature cooking, and very little starchy goodness for the pasta lovers among us.
 For meat-eaters looking to make a change (without causing their families to rebel), the chasm between this type of diet and their current one is huge.

-I’d like to offer an alternative, a diet that is vegetarian (and can easily be made vegan), that’s substantial enough to support endurance training, and that’s delicious and accessible to new vegetarians.
+I’d like to offer an alternative, a diet that is plant-based (or vegetarian if that’s as far as you want to take it), that’s substantial enough to support endurance training, can be adapted for strength training, and that’s delicious and accessible to new vegans.

 I’ll be the first to admit you can do better nutritionally, but I believe that it’s more important to have a diet you’ll stick to first.
-Once you’re used to eating vegetarian or vegan (and training on that diet), that’s when it’s time to consider taking it to the next level.
+Once you’re used to eating vegetarian or vegan (and training on that diet), that’s when it’s time to consider getting more advanced — whether by ramping up the micronutrient density, experimenting with intermittent fasting, or even trying a vegetarian or vegan paleo diet.

 But Where Do You Get Your Protein?